toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 ### `exclude`

-A list of content types to explicitly exclude during pipeline execution.
-These override entries in `include` and are always filtered out.
+Excludes specific content types from the pipeline.
+These override the `include` list:

 ```yml
 contentTypes: